Retrospected/app.picnic/APPSTORE.md

 ## CHANGELOG

-### 2.2.4
+### 2.2.5

-- Fixing bug that would expire your session after 2 weeks
+-  Changing readme files to comply with Athom's standards

 ## Donate
 Feel free to donate if you like the app :-)